yehia-khalil/Perfect_store/README.md

 # The Perfect Store

- Perfect Store is an ecommerce store that makes it easy and affordable to sell any product and service on your website.
+ Perfect Store is an ecommerce store that makes it easy and affordable to sell sell our high quality products all over Egypt.

  ### Technologies used:
  * JavaScript